 In fact, there were attempts to apply the list of subalgebras of $\mathfrak{sl}_3(\mathbb R)$ from~\cite{wint2004a} for studying the local limits of connected subgroups of the group~${\rm SL}_3(\mathbb R)$~\cite{laza2021a}.
 This gives us an additional reason to revisit the results of~\cite{wint2004a}.

-\looseness=-1 The purpose of the present paper is to correct and refine the classification of subalgebras of the real order-three special linear Lie algebra~$\mathfrak{sl}_3(\mathbb R)$ following~\cite{wint2004a}.
+\looseness=-1 The purpose of this paper is to correct and refine the classification of subalgebras of the real order-three special linear Lie algebra~$\mathfrak{sl}_3(\mathbb R)$ following~\cite{wint2004a}.
 The structure of the paper is as follows.
 In Section~\ref{sec:LieSubalgebras}, we revisit classical approaches for the classification of subalgebras of real and complex Lie algebras, suggest novel perspectives on them and provide them with a rigorous theoretical framework.
 Section~\ref{sec:aff2Classification} is devoted to the classification of subalgebras of the affine Lie algebra~$\mathfrak{aff}_2(\mathbb R)$.
 To the best of our knowledge, such an exhaustive classification has never been presented in the literature, cf.\ \cite[Table 1]{poch2017a}, where only the ``appropriate'' subalgebras were classified with respect to a ``weaker'' equivalence than that generated by the action of the group~${\rm Aff}_2(\mathbb R)$, and \cite[Section~3.3]{wint2004a}, where a complete list of subalgebras of~$\mathfrak{aff}_2(\mathbb R)$ was omitted.
-In Section~\ref{sec:sl3Classification}, we carry out the classification of subalgebras of~$\mathfrak{sl}_3(\mathbb R)$, which essentially relies on the above classification of subalgebras of~$\mathfrak{aff}_2(\mathbb R)$.
+In Section~\ref{sec:sl3Classification}, we carry out the classification of subalgebras of~$\mathfrak{sl}_3(\mathbb R)$, which essentially relies on the classification of subalgebras of~$\mathfrak{aff}_2(\mathbb R)$.
 After listing the subalgebras of~$\mathfrak{sl}_3(\mathbb R)$ in Theorem~\ref{thm:SubalgebrasOfSL3}, we compare the obtained list with that in~\cite[Table~1]{wint2004a} in Section~\ref{sec:ClassCompare}, Remark~\ref{rem:DiffBetwClassificationsR} and Table~\ref{tab:ListsCompare}.
-Our analysis reveals that Winternitz's classification has five missed or incorrect families of subalgebras, two redundant single subalgebras, two omitted subalgebras and two subalgebras with misprints.
-In fact, most of the mistakes in~\cite[Table~1]{wint2004a} have a common source, which we also analyze in Remark~\ref{rem:DiffBetwClassificationsR}.
+Our analysis reveals that Winternitz's classification has two incorrect families of subalgebras, one redundant single subalgebra, one omitted subalgebra and two subalgebras with misprints.
 In the same way, in Section~\ref{sec:sl3CClassification}, we carry out the classification of subalgebras of the Lie algebra~$\mathfrak{sl}_3(\mathbb C)$ and then in Section~\ref{sec:ClassCompare2} we compare the results of the classification that are given in Theorem~\ref{thm:SubalgebrasOfSL3C} with those presented in~\cite[Table~1]{doug2016a}.
 The results of the paper are summarized in Section~\ref{sec:Conclusion}.

 Throughout the paper, all Lie algebras and Lie groups are assumed to be finite-dimensional and the underlying field is $\mathbb R$ or $\mathbb C$.